 3. Up and Over Garage Doors

 Up and over garage doors are similar to sectional doors in that they slide vertically up and come to rest in a nearly horizontal position overhead.
 However, they don’t have any horizontal sections or slats and stay in one rigid piece.
 Due to their unique construction, up and over garage doors have been notoriously easy to break into.
-Their single locking mechanism easily accessed by drilling a hole into the doors.
+Their single locking mechanism is easily accessed by drilling a hole into the doors.
 Thieves can then easily unlock these doors and slide them open.

 Because of this obvious weakness, manufacturers have made these garage doors much more secure in recent years.
-If you’re considering an up and over garage door, make sure it has multiple locking points.
+If you’re considering an up-and-over garage door, make sure it has multiple locking points.
 A euro cylinder anti-snap lock also goes a long way in keeping intruders out.
 Getting an up and over garage door with these features will make sure that you and your family stay safer against forced entry.

 4. Side-Hinged Garage Doors